Technical Rescue Training and Development Manager

 If so, we have an exciting opportunity for a dedicated Technical Rescue Training and Development Manager here at the Maritime and Coastguard Agency (MCA), and we’d love to hear from you!

 HM Coastguard (HMCG) is the operational arm of the MCA and we prevent the loss of life at sea and on the coast in the UK.
-You will play a vital role in ensuring we continue to make a difference by facilitating and supporting the technical training and development requirements for Coastal Operations.
+As Technical Rescue Training and Development Manager, you will play a vital role in ensuring we continue to make a difference by facilitating and supporting the technical training and development requirements for Coastal Operations.

 Your duties will include but are not limited to:

 • leadership, management and governance of the HMCG Technical Rescue Training Team - ensuring that appropriate training solutions are researched, designed, delivered and budgeted

 • ensuring a culture of safety prevails and that the safety of all staff and delegates remains a priority at all times

 • review, update and maintain the Coastguard Technical Competency Framework and use this to deliver a training curriculum and training pathways for operational Coastguard staff